 In this series of posts, we will be sharing some of our experiences and insights from helping many of our customers develop DataMaps.
-The posts will cover many different aspects of the effectively mapping the data footprint within organizations.
+The posts will cover many different aspects of effectively mapping the data footprint within organizations.

 What is a DataMap: It is helpful to understand what a DataMap is and what are some of its critical elements.
 Equally important to understand is what is not a DataMap.

 How can be the DataMap be used and why your organization needs one: There are very interesting ways in which DataMaps are already being used today.
-However, the future use cases and scenarios continue to evolve and broaden.
+However, future use cases and scenarios continue to evolve and broaden.

 Working across different teams: DataMaps inherently require and increase collaboration across silos in organizations.
-They reside at the intersection of Business, Risk, Privacy, IT and Security.
+They reside at the intersection of Business, Risk, Privacy, IT, and Security.
 How do you ensure alignment across the different priorities that exist

 How to build a DataMap: To effectively build a DataMap, you should understand the different drivers that exist for different stakeholders but ensure there is alignment across the organization on some key common goals.
 Another question often asked is how much of this can be automated and how?